ThisaruDissanayake/Hadoop_Map_Reducer_Uber_Pickup-_Peak_Times_-_Areas/README.md

 ### 🧼 Data Preprocessing:
 - Only **April** records were used from the full dataset
-- Fields were cleaned by change the time and data structure and used as-is for MapReduce parsing
+- Fields were cleaned by change the time and data structure,convert .csv to .txt and used as-is for MapReduce parsing
 - The final input file used was named: `data3.txt` (stored in the `/input/` folder)